 This article will help you read and understand your pathology report for meningioma.

-by Kristopher D. Langdon MD PhD FRCPC, updated on March 15, 2020
+by Kristopher D. Langdon MD PhD FRCPC, updated December 30, 2020

 The entire brain and spinal cord are covered by a specialized type of tissue called meninges.
 The meninges are made up of multiple layers and each layer serves a different purpose.
 The thickest layer is found closest to the skull and vertebral bones and it is called the dura mater (dura, for short).
 The dura helps to protect the brain and spinal cord by serving as a barrier and sealing in the fluid (cerebral spinal fluid) that surrounds both organs.